s-jag/bill_chat_v2/README.md

 Now we have the text ready for chunking.

 ## 2. Document Chunking
-Following ZeroEntropy’s lead, we want to chunk each bill into semantically coherent pieces.
+We want to chunk each bill into semantically coherent pieces.
 Congressional bills have a hierarchical structure typically:
 - They often start with a title, then sections labeled “Section 1, Section 2, ...” or “SEC.
 1. ...”.
 - Sections can have subsections labeled (a), (b), etc., and further subclauses (i), (ii), etc.